 Joe Roszak joined Harrison’s Board of Directors in 2013, with nearly three decades of leadership experience as an executive director for nonprofit agencies encompassing three different states.
 He currently serves as CEO of Kitsap Mental Health Services, a complex community behavioral health agency comprised of a comprehensive continuum of services through a diversity of programs at multiple work sites throughout the Kitsap region.

 Pete Schlicher joined Harrison's Board of Directors in 2014.
 As a retired VP of Operations at Harrison Medical Center, he’s been involved in our community's health care for quite some time.
 Pete received his master's in health care administration from the University of Washington and is a former member of the American College of Healthcare Executives.
-Pete has been involved in a number of community boards including East Bremerton Rotary, Hospice of Kitsap County, CAPRI and the Kitsap County Emergency Medical Services and is currently member and Vice Chair of the Kitsap Credit Union's Board of Directors.
-He also serves as Treasurer on the Kitsap Tennis and Athletic Center's Board of Directors.
+Pete has been involved in a number of community boards including East Bremerton Rotary, Hospice of Kitsap County, CAPRI, Kitsap Tennis and Athletic Center and the Kitsap County Emergency Medical Services and is currently member and Vice Chair of the Kitsap Credit Union's Board of Directors.

 Rick Tift, MBA, is the executive director for the Puget Sound Naval Shipyard and Intermediate Maintenance Facility.
 He has received numerous awards during his career, including two Navy Meritorious Civilian awards.
 In 2010, Tift was selected as the 2010 Naval Civilian Managers Association "Manager of the Year."
 A resident of Bremerton, Rick is a member of the Downtown Bremerton Rotary Club and the Bremerton and Olympic Peninsula Navy League.
 He also serves on the board of Leadership Kitsap.